Aggregation analysis tools

 Why is aggregation useful?

-There are two scenarios where aggregating points to a polygon layer is advantageous to point clustering:
+There are two scenarios where aggregating points to a polygon layer is advantageous to clustering:

 1. The point dataset is too large to cluster client-side.
 Some point datasets are so large they cannot reasonably be loaded to the browser and visualized with good performance.
 Aggregating points to a polygon layer allows you to represent the data in a performant way.